 Sharpening Your Lawn Mower Blades

-Always use a blade holder to position your mower blade when sharpening it.
+Always use a blade removal tool and holder to position your mower blade when sharpening it.
 It’s very difficult and dangerous to sharpen it otherwise.

 Place it in the blade holder with the blade-side facing upwards.
 Use a straight file and push it against the blades in and in an upward direction – starting with the file closer to you, then extending your arm.